nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS pc/POSTAL_CODE [t/TAG]…​`

-- Phone number (with `p/` prefix) should be an 8-digit number starting with 9, 8, 7, or 6.
+- Phone number (with `p/` prefix) should be an 8-digit mainstream Singaporean phone number starting with 9, 8, 7, or 6.
 - Postal code (with `pc/` prefix) should be a 6-digit number.

+> Note: Any name inputs with space before and after name string will be trimmed

+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** Any further specification in ability to add or edit fields is described in the respective field's error message</div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** A person can have any number of tags (including 0)</div>